rafalkaron/importaint/README.md

 You can pass the following arguments to control the **importaint** behavior.
 * `--minify` - minify the resolved CSS output (experimental!)
 * `--remove_comments` - remove comments from the resolved CSS output
+* `--copy` - copy the resolved CSS output to system clipboard

 ## Example
 ```shell